emu-russia/dmgcpu/wiki/soc/cells.md

 ## Dual-rail CLK

-Sequence elements (latch, dff) are presented in two variants: with single-rail CLK and with dual-rail CLK (CLK + complement CLK).
+Sequential elements (latch, dff) are presented in two variants: with single-rail CLK and with dual-rail CLK (CLK + complement CLK).
 Where dual-rail CLK is used, the suffix `comp` is used in the cell name.

 ## Cells list